 Two convenient schedules:

-- Full-time: Complete your degree in only one year, or in two years with an optional thesis.
+- Full-time: Complete your degree in one or two years.

 - Part-time: Fit classes around your schedule and earn your degree while you’re advancing your career.